taw00/dashcore-rpm/documentation/howto.dashcore-upgrade-from-0.12.3-to-0.13.0.md

 # HowTo: Upgrade from Dash Core version 0.12.3 to 0.13.0

-**IMPORTANT!**<br />Version 0.13.0 is currently in testing.
-Do not use for production (the mainnet).
+**IMPORTANT!**<br />Version 0.13.0 is currently in testing (testnet).
+Do not use for production (mainnet).

-These instructions are specific to node, masternode, and wallet users running the software on Fedora, ~~CentOS, or RHEL~~ (i386 and x86_64) plugged into the `yum` or `dnf` install and update process described in other documentation found at <https://github.com/taw00/dashcore-rpm>.
-Fedora 27 will no longer be supported as of v0.13.0.
+These instructions are specific to node, masternode, and wallet users running the software on Fedora, ~~CentOS, or RHEL~~ (i386 and x86_64) plugged into the ~~`yum`~~ or `dnf` install and update process described in other documentation found at <https://github.com/taw00/dashcore-rpm>.
+Dash Core builds for Fedora 27, RHEL7, or CentOS7 will no longer be available as of v0.13.0.

-The process for upgrade is actually rather trivial, ***but it does require attention to detail***.
+The process for upgrade of Dash Core is actually rather trivial, ***but it does require attention to detail***.
 Read on...

 > **BIG UGLY WARNING #1**<br />Because of the extremely dated version of cmake
 > in Red Hat Enterprise Linux 7 (and CentOS 7), these platforms will no longer